yuewending/catalog/README.md

 You may refer to your notes, homeworks, the Ruby docs, GitHub, the forum, or anything else **except** for a live person (e.g., one of your classmates or a developer friend).

 Close/put away/don't use any messaging client, including but not limited to email, Slack, SMS, smart watches, walkie talkies, or vocal chords.
-If you're referring to videos, use headphones.

-You will have 90 minutes to complete the exam.
-If you finish early, you may leave the classroom and resume your messaging clients (i.e., talk amongst yourselves, email, etc).
-However, **you must sign out with me before you leave**.

 ## Hints

- - **Commit and push often**; in particular, after you complete a problem and before you start the next.
+ - Use `/git` to **commit and branch often**; in particular, after you complete a problem and before you start the next.
- - Open a Pull Request early, so that you can get a Build Report and hints.
  - Let Ruby's error messages guide you.
 They are trying to be helpful; they just have poor social skills.
 Try to make sense of their overly formal wording.
 The error pages also display helpful information like what controller and action were being routed to, and what was in the `params` hash.
  - Refer to your past work.
 This isn't a memorization competition.
- - **If you encounter an error that you think is environment or git related, ask for help right away; we’ll tell you if it’s something you should be figuring out on your own or not.** If it's HTML, Ruby, RCAV, params, or CRUD-related, we can't help; but we can tell you the difference.
+ - **If you encounter an error that you think is environment or git related, ask a Private question on Piazza; we’ll tell you if it’s something you should be figuring out on your own or not.** If it's HTML, Ruby, RCAV, params, or CRUD-related, we can't help; but we can tell you the difference.
  - You don’t have to worry about CSS styling at all; just get the app to do the right thing.
  - **Use the server log** to verify that URLs are being routed to the actions you think they are, and to see what is coming in to the `params` hash.
  - In your browser, don’t get confused between the target app and your development app.
 Make sure you are refreshing your own app to test your work.